cloud-gov/cg-site/content/docs/apps/custom-domains.md

 The [Manual Method](#manual-method) is available to all users.

 {{% govcloud %}}
 We've also developed a [Managed Service Method](#managed-service-method).
-This option is vastly preferred, as it
+This option is vastly preferred to the manual one, for the following reasons:

-* Is (somewhat) self-service
+* It is (somewhat) self-service
-* Will automatically create renew the certificate
+* It will automatically create and renew the certificate
 {{% /govcloud %}}

 Both options support IPv6.